The Supremes: Origins

 Determined to leave an impression on Gordy and join the stable of rising Motown stars, the Primettes frequented his Hitsville U.S.A. recording studio.
 Eventually, they convinced Gordy to allow them to contribute hand claps and background vocals for the songs of other Motown artists including Marvin Gaye and Mary Wells.
 In January 1961, Gordy finally relented and agreed to sign them to his label – but under the condition that they change the name of their group.
 The Primes had by this time combined with Otis Williams & the Distants and would soon sign to Motown as the Temptations.
 Gordy gave Ballard a list of names to choose from that included suggestions such as "the Darleens", "the Sweet Ps", "the Melodees", "the Royaltones" and "the Jewelettes".
 Ballard chose another suggestion, "the Supremes".
 In the spring of 1962, Martin left the group to start a family.
 Thus, the newly named Supremes continued as a trio.

 Between 1961 and 1963, the Supremes released six singles, starting with "I Want a Guy" and "Buttered Popcorn" on Motown subsidiary label Tamla.
 However, none of those first six singles charted in the Top 40 positions of the Billboard Hot 100.
 Jokingly referred to as the "no-hit Supremes" around Motown's Hitsville U.S.A. offices, the group attempted to compensate for their lack of hits by taking on any work available at the studio, including providing hand claps and singing backup for Motown artists such as Marvin Gaye and the Temptations.
 During these years, all three members took turns singing lead: Wilson favored soft ballads, Ballard favored soulful, hard-driving songs, and Ross favored mainstream pop songs.
 Most of their early material was written and produced by Berry Gordy or Smokey Robinson.
 In December 1963, the single "When the Lovelight Starts Shining Through His Eyes" peaked at number 23 on the Billboard Hot 100.

 "Lovelight" was the first of many Supremes songs written by the Motown songwriting and production team known as Holland–Dozier–Holland.
 In late 1963, Berry Gordy chose Diane Ross — who began going by "Diana" in 1965—as the official lead singer of the group.
 Ballard and Wilson were periodically given solos on Supremes albums, and Ballard continued to sing her solo number, "People", in concert for the next two years.

 In the spring of 1964, the Supremes recorded the single "Where Did Our Love Go".
-The song was originally intended by Holland-Dozier-Holland for the Marvelettes, who rejected it.
+The song was intended by Holland-Dozier-Holland for the Marvelettes, who rejected it.
 Although the Supremes disliked the song, the producers coerced them into recording it.
 In August 1964, while the Supremes toured as part of Dick Clark's Caravan of Stars, "Where Did Our Love Go" reached number 1 on the US pop charts, much to the surprise and delight of the group.
 It was also their first song to appear on the UK singles chart, where it reached number 3.